kaixin1528/audiophile-e-commerce/README.md

 For further development, I would focus on polishing the responsive designs, especially for tablet, as this project is my first time attempting to optimize the layout for different screen sizes.

 Another thing I would like to work on is improving the animation on some of the components, for instance making the drop down menu slide down gradually or incorporate a locomotive scroll in which the images ease in slowly by the time I scroll down to their sections.

-Lastly, this project is great for backend development, so I believe I will come back to this project to work on the backend side when I feel comfortable in those knowledge.
+Lastly, this project is great for backend development, so I believe I will come back to this project to work on the backend side when I feel comfortable in applying those required tech.

 ### Useful resources